The Surprising Brain Benefits of Learning a Foreign Language

 We all know that languages coming from the same language family generally share similar traits.
 That’s canonical for most language families.
 In our case, the Romance languages descend from Vulgar Latin and that is the reason why there are so many words that sound almost the same in all five languages (six – if you count in Latin).
 For example, the word “water” is “aqua” in Latin, “agua” in Spanish, “água” in Portuguese, “acqua” in Italian, “eau” in French and “apă” in Romanian.
 Except for French and Romanian, they are all similar.
 Still, as you were right to think, Spanish and Portuguese are the most alike.
 So yes, Portuguese is similar to Spanish, but how mutually intelligible are they?
 Let the Spanish vs. Portuguese battle begin!

-Let’s look at some examples to help you better understand the similarities and/or differences between the two languages.
+Let’s look at some examples to help you better understand the similarities and differences between Spanish and Portuguese.

 Quite similar, aren’t they?
 But remember: that does not make them the same language.
 Words like información (Spanish) and informação (Portuguese) or carro (Spanish) and carro (Portuguese) may look the same, but they sound different.
 While the Spanish carro is pronounced the same way it is written (with the strong double r), in the Portuguese carro, the double rr is pronounced using what is known as a voiceless fricative or a guttural r.
 So “r” is – only in some cases – the Portuguese equivalent of the Spanish “j” and are both pronounced using the “h” sound.